- 1

 Code

-Level shift: allows a different intercept from year 2000 onward.
+- Level shift: 1 from year 2000 onward, allows a different intercept from that point.

 Series: Beer